 1. The Royal Albert Dock

-Considered by many to be one of Liverpool’s premier tourist attractions, this series of 19th century docks and warehouses played an instrumental part in the trans-Atlantic trade in goods and slaves that made the city so wealthy.
-After the city fell on hard times in the 1980’s the docks were transformed into a cultural hub.
-These days they feature countless bars, restaurants and quirky shops.
-Notable museums include TATE Liverpool, The Beatles Story and the Merseyside Maritime Museum which tell the story of the city and includes the heart-rendering International Slavery Museum.
+Considered by many to be one of Liverpool’s premier tourist attractions.
+The series of 19th century docks and warehouses played an instrumental part in the trans-Atlantic trade in goods and slaves that made the city so wealthy.
+After the city fell on hard times in the 1980’s the docks were transformed into Liverpool’s cultural hub.
+These days the Royal Albert docks come in on top for one of the best free things to do in Liverpool.
+Featuring countless bars, restaurants and quirky shops.
+The best museums to visit in Liverpool include TATE Liverpool, The Beatles Story and the Merseyside Maritime Museum which includes the heart-rendering International Slavery Museum.

 2. The Three Graces from the Mersey Ferries